 If you get into the habit of only drinking water at restaurants, your wallet and waistline will thank you.

-In addition, if you are constantly buying bottled water because you hate the taste of tap, consider investing in a reverse osmosis system for your house.
+In addition, if you are constantly buying bottled water because you hate the taste of tap, consider investing in a reverse osmosis system (Amazon Link) for your house.
 They are not that expensive and will not only save your wallet but the planet as well!
-This link goes to the top RO systems on Amazon.com

 6. Is Your Birthday Coming Up?